By Emma Steele

 Launching new products is hard.
 Innovation today is more challenging than ever, in a rapidly changing landscape of consumer needs, saturated product categories, and shifting consumer attitudes and behaviors.

 Timelines are faster than ever, too.
-What used to take a year (or years!) in product development is now happening on impossibly fast timelines–within mere months.
+What used to take a year (or years!) in CPG product development is now happening on impossibly fast timelines–within mere months.

 It’s clear that in order to innovate quickly and effectively, brands need reliable consumer data at lightning speeds.